tomaszprasolek/KubernetesLearning/README.md

 ## Idea for project using k8s

-App with some form that saves data in MSSQL database.
+Create simple web app that uses Kubernetes underneath to show how Kubernetes works using it basic components.
+Show how some features can be done with Kubernets.

-Simple form - user profile.
+The app is written in C#, I used ASP.NET Razor Pages with MSSQL database to store data.

-k8s resources
+App has very (very very) simple profile form that save/update data in MSSSQL database.

-- service, deployment, pod - run the service + DB pod
+k8s resources used:
-- persistent volume - database
+- **Namespace** - to put all my app components in one group, that groups are called namespaces in k8s
-- config map - app configuration
+- **StatefulSet** - database
-- secret - app sensitive data e.g. connection string, password to DB
+- **ConfigMap** - app configuration
-- cronJob - job to get current currency value and add it to DB **[???]**
+- **Secret** - app sensitive data e.g. connection string, password to DB

 ## How to run environment and project